jetyue04/Power_Outages_Impact/README.md

 <iframe src="assets/fig4_missingness_heatmap.html" width="1000" height="450" frameborder="0" ></iframe>

-We decided to explore the missingness dependency of **CUSTOMERS.AFFECTED** on **CAUSE.CATEGORY**.
-Essentially, our claim is that the missingness of Customers Affected is MAR dependent on the cause.
+From this heatmap, we see that DEMAND.LOSS.MW and CUSTOMERS.AFFECTED have a large proportion of missing data, while there is none in CAUSE.CATEGORY.
+Therefore, We decided to explore the missingness dependency of **CUSTOMERS.AFFECTED** on **CAUSE.CATEGORY**.
 We performed a permutation test to answer this question, and used total variation as our test statistic of choice.

-The following barplot graphs the observed distribution of **CAUSE.CATEOGRY** separated by the missingess of the respective number of customers affected.
+The following barplot graphs the observed distribution of **CAUSE.CATEGORY** separated by the missingess of the respective number of customers affected.

 <iframe src="assets/testplot.missingness_analysis.html" width="1000" height="450" frameborder="0" ></iframe>